jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_5_Clean_Up.md

                          you often unzip and re-zip files.
 ```

-Here is an example of my script called `rsync_alpine.sh`...
+Here is an example script called `rsync_alpine.sh`

 ```
 #!/bin/bash